 To achieve this objective, a curriculum for the delivery of civics and ethical education was developed and harmonized at national level.
-As a result, civics and ethical education has started to be taught at the primary. secondary and higher education levels.
+As a result, civics and ethical education has started to be taught at the primary, secondary and higher education levels.
 Nowadays, one of the main indicators for evaluation of educational system in a country is the measure of their success in the process of citizenship education.
 Governments, through education systems, try to educate school students according to the civil life of the society (ibid).

-b) Statement of the Problem
+99 2 b) Statement of the Problem

 Although civics, as a course, plays a significant role in community, it is not well acknowledged and considered as a tool towards stability, agreement and responsible act of trainees.
 However, one cannot deny that the cause for effective participation of youngsters in social and current affairs and gained success remains civic thinking and civics education offered in schools.
-According to (Seyoum, 1996), in Ethiopia, it is playing a great role in producing good citizens, who understand properly the problem of their country, understand the citizen obligation to make personal contribution equipped with good ethical and democratic culture.
-In shaping citizens to the best of this purpose, it is the obligation of any government to explain its citizens with good civic and ethical values, knowledge and skills.
-The attention given to civics, particularly in Jimma primary schools and higher institutions is lower, for instance, civics is being thought by teachers who graduated noncivics department.
-Here, the college administers and the primary school directors allocate someone among the staff regardless of their backgrounds, which, of course, reduced the quality of teaching.
+According to (Seyoum, 1996), in Ethiopia, it is playing a great role in 104 producing good citizens, who understand properly the problem of their country, understand the citizen obligation to make personal contribution equipped with good ethical and democratic culture.
+In shaping citizens to the best of this purpose, it is the obligation of any government to explain its citizens with good civic and ethical values, of this purpose, it is the obligation of any government to explain its citizens with good civic and ethical values, knowledge and skills.
+The attention given to civics, particularly in Jimma primary schools and higher institutions administers and the primary school directors allocate someone among the staff regardless of their backgrounds, which, of course, reduced the quality of teaching.
 Civics and ethical education was also considered as the tool established to support the state propaganda by a number of people.
 And yet, civic education is a science which is aimed to produce responsible citizens in this country.